2022 CPOP Conference

 Field Trips (Monday) $

+Field trip registration has closed.
 We are able to offer four field trip options this year.
 Select from White Salmon Oaks in the East Cascades, Lacamas Prairie or Washougal Oaks in Clark County, or Metro’s St. Johns Prairie.
 Click here for full details and trip descriptions.

 Keynote Address (Wednesday morning)